hackerhero0x01/analytics-accelerator-s3/README.md

 * Cleanup frequency can be set using the key `memory.cleanup.frequency` by default which is `5s`.
 To learn more about how to set the configurations, read our [configuration](doc/CONFIGURATION.md) documents.

+## Consistency Model

+Analytics Accelerator Library for Amazon S3 implements a time-based consistency model using TTL (Time-To-Live) for metadata caching.
+This ensures bounded staleness while maintaining performance.
+The library caches object metadata with a configurable TTL period.
+When metadata TTL expires, the library performs a conditional HEAD request to S3 to verify if the object has changed.
+If the object is unchanged, the TTL period is reset.
+If the object has changed, the cache is updated with new metadata.

+### Consistency Guarantees and Behaviours

+Within-Stream Consistency: Each stream maintains strict consistency throughout its lifetime by locking to a specific object version.
+If cached blocks are evicted and the object has changed in S3, subsequent reads will fail with 412 Precondition Failed errors rather than serving inconsistent data.

+Cross-Stream Consistency: Streams created within the same TTL window see the same object version.
+When an S3 object is modified, existing streams continue using their original version, while new streams will see the updated version after TTL expiration.
+This can result in different streams temporarily accessing different versions of the same object, but the maximum staleness is bounded by the configured TTL duration.

+The metadata cache may evict entries when reaching its size limit (5000 entries by default), triggering fresh metadata fetching on the next access without affecting existing streams consistency.

+### Configuration

+You can configure metadata caching using:
+* `metadatastore.ttl` - TTL for metadata cache entries, default is 24 hours
+* `metadatastore.capacity` - Maximum size for metadata cache entries, default is 5000

+TTL = 0 (Strong Consistency):
+Setting `metadata.ttl.default=0` provides the strongest consistency guarantees.
+Every metadata access triggers a fresh HEAD request to S3.
+This configuration results in higher latency due to increased S3 requests but is recommended when absolute freshness is required.

+High TTL Values (Relaxed Consistency):
+Setting a high TTL value (e.g., `metadata.ttl.default` for 1 hour) allows for longer caching of metadata.
+This configuration offers better performance due to reduced S3 requests and is suitable for static data or when staleness can be tolerated.

 ## User Agent
 We prepend user agent prefixes from both `USER_AGENT_PREFIX_KEY` set in `ObjectClientConfiguration` and `USER_AGENT_PREFIX` in s3AsyncClient configuration to `s3analyticsaccelerator` user agent.
 For CRT clients as of today there is no value set in `USER_AGENT_PREFIX`, so if you need to set the custom user agent pass it in the `ObjectClientConfiguration`.